Think you need a college degree to get a tech job? Read this.

 Before you apply to college, consider the skills you need for the job you want.
 You can do this by researching the required skills on entry-level jobs in engineering, data science, or the field you’re interested in.

 Then ask, how can you gain those skills?

 If you want to break into the tech field via a job like web developer or data scientist, an online coding school like BloomTech could be a more affordable, direct, and reliable route to reach your goals.

 BloomTech is fundamentally different from higher education and traditional bootcamps.
 BloomTech offers a direct, lower-risk path to your #1 goal: getting a rewarding job.

 Also, we’ve never heard of a four-year college program that guarantees a job after graduation or your money back.
 We do.
-BloomTech offers the industry’s only 110% Tuition Refund Guarantee: For eligible graduates who don’t get a job paying at least $50,000 a year within 365 days, we’ll refund you 100% of your tuition, and pay you an extra 10% on top (eligibility varies by tuition payment type).
+BloomTech offers the industry’s only 100% Tuition Refund Guarantee: For eligible graduates who don’t get a job paying at least $50,000 a year within 365 days, we’ll refund you 100% of your tuition.

 We’re not the only ones who recommend alternative tech education; leaders in some of the world’s most successful tech companies are calling for wider access to high quality, skills-focused tech training.